connersugai/Arduino-Cat-Console/README.md

 # Arduino-Cat-Console
-This toy project was started to both automate the training and entertainment of my cat as well as to test cats' intelligence in visual pattern discrimination and memorization.
+This toy project was started to both automate the training and entertainment of my cat as well as to more generally test cats' intelligence in visual pattern discrimination and memorization.
+As a long term goal, it is my hope that this project represents the beginnings of a rigorous experimental investigation that determines once and for all whether the domestic cat can learn to play tic-tac-toe (also known as juego del gato).